TCL 1222 (Nitroglycerin CR 6.5 mg)

-Nitroglycerin is used in the treatment of angina; anal fissure and fistula; heart attack; angina pectoris prophylaxis; raynaud's syndrome (and more), and belongs to the drug classes antianginal agents, vasodilators.
+Nitroglycerin is used in the treatment of angina; anal fissure and fistula; heart attack; angina pectoris prophylaxis; high blood pressure (and more), and belongs to the drug classes antianginal agents, vasodilators.
 Risk cannot be ruled out during pregnancy.
-Nitroglycerin 6.5 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Nitroglycerin 6.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 6.5 mg

 - Blue / Yellow